PCL in the News

 By Adam Brinklow , July 19, 2018

 On Wednesday, the California Supreme Court issued an order removing from the November ballot a voter initiative to divide California into three new states.
 The measure was the brainchild of Silicon Valley capitalist Tim Draper.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Lawsuit Challenges 3 California Ballot Measure